Chloe Mumford - 4 min read

 Tier-one (also known as prime suppliers) covers businesses that directly sell products and services to businesses.
 In contrast, tier-two suppliers are those organizations that provision services for your tier-one vendor.
 You can imagine, working with a diverse MSP—one that encourages the selection of diverse suppliers with its supply chain—is the best way to gain maximum reward for organizing your contingent workforce spend.

 Working with a diverse supplier can impact productivity in your organization for the better.
-Interestingly a study showed that teams who had geographical diversity, gender diversity, race diversity, and as well as an age gap of at least 20 years, were recorded as making better business decisions.
-This is supported by the diverse talent pool found by a staffing MSP.
+Interestingly a study showed that teams with high levels of geographical, gender, and racial diversity, as well as some age gaps of at least 20 years, were making more informed business decisions.

 3. Competitive Advantage

-78 percent of respondents in a Deloitte study believe that diversity and inclusion is a competitive advantage.
+78% of respondents in a study by Deloitte believe that diversity and inclusion is a competitive advantage.

-It’s one thing to talk about the ‘traditional’ diversity and inclusion goals, but to be truly diverse means it has to happen in all areas of your organization.
-It demonstrates to customers that diversity is a part of your company culture and is often very appealing to prospective customers.
-For them, it shows that you put your money where your mouth is and that you mean what you say.
+It’s one thing to talk about the ‘traditional’ diversity and inclusion goals, but to diversity needs to happen across all areas of your organization.
+This can be very appealing to prospective customers as it demonstrates that diversity is a part of your company culture.
+For them, it shows that you put your money where your mouth is.

-Using a diverse MSP is one method of improving your company’s reputation.
-It provides your organization with a one-up when deciding between you and a competitor.
-In addition to this, it also provides you with more options.
-A study shows that 70% of diverse companies are more likely to capture new markets.
+Using a diverse MSP is one method of leveling up a company’s reputation.
+It can act as a leg-up over your competitor.
+In addition to this, it also provides you with more options – one study shows that diverse companies are 70% more likely to capture new markets.

 4. A More Diverse Talent Pool

-Using a diverse MSP brings the ability to better match your talent demographic to that of the diverse communities that the MSP clients operate in.
-By tapping into their diverse supplier partners, MSPs attract more talent in the long run, offer different perspectives which could provide greater insight, increased productivity, and more.
-MSPs can create a more diverse talent pool as a result of where they obtain their talent from.
-For example, a diverse MSP will also be looking to find talent in areas where there is a multitude of different cultures.
-Allowing your business to have a talent with different life experiences, which could give the business ideas that they did not previously think of.
+Using a diverse MSP brings the ability to better match your talent demographic to that of the diverse communities in which clients operate in.
+By tapping into their diverse supplier partners, MSPs attract more talent in the long run and fill a talent pool with people of different cultural perspectives which can provide fresh insight, increased productivity, and out-of-the-box thinking.

 Overall having a diverse Managed Service Provider, like Workspend, can provide a multitude of benefits for your business.